owenmoyners/Lab-Automation/README.md

 Programs for automated lab testing (Python and LabView)

 Currently using python and LabView to make test scripts for my PhD - These tests are designed for testing different types of optoelectronic devices (LED's, Lasers, modulators etc)

+Tests include IV, LIV, Transmission vs wavelength sweeps and more